Federal Prison Camp, Duluth

 The Federal Prison Camp, Duluth (FPC Duluth) is a minimum-security federal prison in the north central United States, located in Minnesota for male offenders.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 FPC Duluth is located on the former Duluth Air Force Base near the southwestern tip of Lake Superior, halfway between Minneapolis–St. Paul and the Canada–United States border, and 7 mi north of Duluth.

 Inmate life

-On March 29, 2011, a reporter from a CBS affiliate station in Minnesota interviewed Denny Hecker (15080-041), an inmate at FPC Duluth.
+On March 29, 2011, a reporter from a WCCO-TV interviewed Denny Hecker (15080-041), an inmate at FPC Duluth.
 Hecker, who made millions of dollars as the owner of car dealerships, was serving a 10-year sentence after pleading guilty to bankruptcy fraud in 2010.
 The reporter, Esme Murphy, described the interview: